Is Ramen “Authentic” Japanese Food?

 Maybe this is obvious, but ramen is a very high-sodium dish.
 Washoku is typically high in salt, but a full bowl of ramen contains 5 g of salt (the same as the maximum amount recommended for an adult by the WHO).

 Ramen is also very high in fat.
-Of course, the amount of fat depends on the kind of ramen you eat.
+Of course, the amount of fat depends on the kind you eat.
 Let’s continue with our example of tonkotsu ramen which has about 15g.
 Other “rich” variations of ramen usually contain 25g, and a bowl from any of the recently popular “iekei” (family-style) ramen has 40g.
 If you eat ramen every day or even several times a week, you are highly likely to develop diabetes or high blood pressure.

 (3) Representing nature and the four seasons